avanade-talentagile/.github/.github/ISSUE_TEMPLATE/Bug.md

 - Browser : Edge | Chrome | Firefox | Safari | ...
 - Language : en | fr | es | it | cn

+> Don't hesitate to include images or any other material that could help to reproduce, identify and correct the issue